 What Is PHY

-PHY is short for Physical, as in the Physical Layer.
+PHY is short for physical, as in the physical layer.
 This is the bottom layer of the BLE stack and is responsible for actually transmitting and receiving information over the air via radio waves.
-BLE transmits on the 2.4GHz band and this band is a license-free band that is essentially free to use for short-range applications.
-It’s also the only license-free band that’s the same in every country.
+BLE transmits on the 2.4GHz band, and this band is a license-free band that is essentially free to use for short-range applications.
+It is also the only license-free band that is the same in every country.

 1M PHY